Licensing & Trademarks

 Who must be licensed?

-Any individual or company if it wants Tarleton’s permission to use its trademarks/logos on products or for services whether wholesale, retail or online.
+Any individual or company if it wants Tarleton State’s permission to use its trademarks/logos on products or for services whether wholesale, retail or online.
 Other activities, such as some noncommercial use of trademarks/logos, may not need to be licensed.
 Activity that constitutes fair use or free speech does not require a license.
 Seek legal counsel.

 How long does it take to obtain approval?